sematext/docs/docs/logagent/output-plugin-gelf.md

 ## Output Plugin: GELF output plugin

-This plugin send data to a GELF server using protocol v1.1 via UDP
+This plugin sends data to a GELF server using protocol v1.1 via UDP.

 ### Configuration